borntofrappe/borntofrappe/src/blog/spelling-unknown.md

 </svg>
 ```

-Per [a recommendation](https://www.w3.org/TR/SVG2/struct.html#UnknownElement) in the standard, unknown elements should be treated as generic containers, `g` or `tspan` elements, to keep displaying the nested content.
+Per to [a recommendation](https://www.w3.org/TR/SVG2/struct.html#UnknownElement), unknown elements should be treated as generic containers, `g` or `tspan` elements, to keep displaying the nested content.
 As with HTMLUnknownElement, you should find an instance `SVGUnknownElement` and similar consequences.

-Unfortunately, the feature has not been implemented yet.
-Should you fall in the same scenario and run the code you would find an `SVGElement` instead.
+Unfortunately, the feature [has not been implemented yet](https://www.w3.org/TR/SVG2/struct.html#issue70).
+Should you fall in the same scenario you will find an `SVGElement` instead.

 ```js
 const element = document.querySelector('group');
 Object.getPrototypeOf(element); // SVGElementPrototype
 ```

-On the page, you won't find a single shred of the nested shapes.
+And on the page, you won't find a single shred of the nested shapes.
+This is considered a regular node, but one without purpose.
 Nothing is shown, nothing is rendered, leaving you with a reminder and a call to action.
 HTML and SVG share a similar core in the markup format, but each has its own standard.
-Strive to be precise, test the code and if something doesn't look right, or at all, refer to the docs.
-And test the code again.
+Double check your spelling, and if something doesn't look right, or at all, refer to the docs.
+Fine print included.